ibm-cloud-docs/blockchain/develop_starter.md

 ## Before you begin

 Ensure that you read the [About Starter Plan](./starter_plan.html) and [Getting started with Starter Plan](./get_start_starter_plan.html).
 Also, ensure that you have installed the [{{site.data.keyword.blockchainfull_notm}} Platform: Develop developer environment](./develop_install.html) and created an instance of the {{site.data.keyword.blockchainfull_notm}} Platform Starter Plan following the instructions in [Govern Starter Plan network](./get_start_starter_plan.html).
 Ensure you have Node v8.9 or higher and npm v5.x.
+You will need a business network (also known as .bna file) ready to deploy for this guide.
+If you have no business network (.bna) file, check the [Develop the network](./develop.html) guide to develop one.
 Lastly, you will need Composer-cli version 0.18.1.
 Uninstall your current version of the CLI:

 `npm uninstall -g composer-cli`